1.14.1—Sex/Gender Discrimination, Harassment and/or Sexual Misconduct

 When Michigan Tech receives a report of sex/gender based discrimination, harassment and/ or sexual misconduct, the campus Title IX Coordinator is notified.
 The University will respond to violations of this policy through a variety of pathways, informally and/or formally, with the goal of educating all parties involved.

-The Title IX Coordinator will determine the most effective method of reviewing the concerns raised by the Complainant.
-The University’s response is designed to consider the complainant’s preferences regarding the University response wherever possible with regard to concern for public safety.
+The Title IX Coordinator will determine the most effective method of reviewing the concerns raised by the Reporting party.
+The University’s response is designed to consider the reporting party’s preferences regarding the University response wherever possible with regard to concern for public safety.
 In some cases, this will involve a thorough fact-finding investigation.
 In other cases, a different or less formal response to the complaint may be warranted.
 Although the Title IX Coordinator may modify these guidelines, the University will still respond to the complaint in a thorough, reliable, impartial manner that is prompt, effective and equitable.
 At any stage of the process, based on review of available information, the Title IX Coordinator may terminate any further investigation of a complaint.

 University officials must issue timely warnings for incidents reported to them that continue to pose a substantial threat of bodily harm or danger to members of the campus community.
 The University will make every effort to ensure that a victim’s name and other identifying information is not disclosed, while still providing enough information for community members to make safety decisions in light of the danger.

-If the Complainant files a criminal complaint with law enforcement, the University will comply with law enforcement requests for cooperation.
+If the Reporting party files a criminal complaint with law enforcement, the University will comply with law enforcement requests for cooperation.
 Such cooperation may require the University to temporarily suspend the fact-finding aspect of an investigation while law enforcement gathers evidence.
 The University will promptly resume its investigation as soon as notified that law enforcement has completed the evidence gathering process.